minghsu0107/tqlite/README.md

 ```
 In the above query, we send read request to `node2` and will receive an instant response from `node2` without checking its leadership with other peers in the cluster.

 In contrast, if we set consistency level to `strong`, tqlite will sends the request through Raft consensus system, ensuring that the node remains the leader at all times during query processing.
 If the node receiving the read request is a follower, the request will be redirected to the current leader.
-When the leader receives a read request, it will query its local database, which is considered a "source of truth" in a tqlite cluster.
+When the leader receives a read request, it will query its local database, which should contain up-to-date data (logs) in a Raft concensus system.

 However, this will involve the leader contacting at least a quorum of nodes, and will therefore increase query response times.